 In addition to theoretical study, students complete a number of professional experience placements which allow them to apply their knowledge and skills in middle and secondary school settings.

-Students also undertake six minor courses designed to enhance their knowledge and ability to teach in a second learning area including either the arts (dance, drama, music, or visual arts), English, mathematics, health and physical education, humanities and social sciences (history/ geography) or languages.
+Students also undertake six minor courses designed to enhance their knowledge and ability to teach in a second learning area including either the arts (dance, drama, music, or visual arts), English, mathematics, humanities and social sciences (history/ geography) or languages.
 At all levels of the program, students participate in work placements, where they progressively become more involved in teaching activities within educational settings.

 For example, you need to complete a minor (4 courses) in one of the following areas: